Skip to main content

 1. Determine Contract Vehicle/Domain/NAICS code.

-2. Notify the applicable contract holders of an upcoming classified solicitation via the mandatory task order solicitation system (Symphony); request that interested contractors respond; include instructions for how the solicitation may be viewed; for example, location may be Sensitive Compartmented Information Facility or Secret Internet Protocol Router email instructions.
+2. Notify the applicable contract holders of an upcoming classified solicitation via the mandatory task order solicitation system (eBuy); request that interested contractors respond; include instructions for how the solicitation may be viewed; for example, location may be Sensitive Compartmented Information Facility or Secret Internet Protocol Router email instructions.

 3. Post the solicitation in a secure location (for example, distribute via Secret Internet Protocol Router emails).